There When you Need Us

 Yes.
 The same counselling options are available to men who are considered or named as birth fathers.

 Yes.
-Beginnings is licensed by the Ministry of Children and Youth Services to provide adoption services in Ontario.
+Beginnings is licensed by the Ministry of Children, Community and Social Services to provide adoption services in Ontario.
 Beyond Ontario, adoption services are presently on a case by case basis in provinces and territories that have provision for private adoption.

 Foster or Care homes are needed when a child is born without a plan of care.
 It may be that a birth mother is not sure about her decision to parent or make an adoption plan.
 Her child can stay with one of Beginnings approved foster parents for a short term stay (up to 30 days) until she makes her decision.